westboroughIOT/hello-wiot-club/ESPDUINO_basics.md

 If you are already using Arduino IDE 1.6.8 or 1.6.9 then you need to add ESP8266 board to the IDE.
 You can do that by following.

-1. Go  File Menu
+Go  File Menu--> and click on preferences

-2. Preferences

 ![alt tag](https://github.com/westboroughIOT/hello-wiot-club/blob/master/microcontrollers/ESPDuino/Path.PNG)

-3. Add the following URL to the  "Additional Boards Manager URL"
+Add the following URL to the  "Additional Boards Manager URL"

  http://espduino.doit.am/package_esp8266com_index.json

 ![alt tag](https://github.com/westboroughIOT/hello-wiot-club/blob/master/microcontrollers/ESPDuino/Preference.PNG)

+Now go to Tools--> Board --> Boards Manager